xrgtn/split-cue/README.md

 spaces around the slash, but the actual title for this Clash song do contain spaces around slash - check [Super Black Market Clash] (https://en.wikipedia.org/wiki/Super_Black_Market_Clash) description on the Wikipedia for a proof.
-With split-ape-cue you can have " / "
+With split-ape-cue you can put " / " both into artist name ("AD / BC") and track ("Justice Tonight / Kick It Over"):
-anywhere:

     Track 12 title [???]: AD // BC / Justice Tonight // Kick It Over

 It's possible to avoid any user prompts when you pass "-n X" option to split-ape-cue.
 The "X" number after "-n" option indicates which disc